Chittagong Hill Tracts conflict: Detention

 People living in the Hill Tracts area were often detained and tortured in custody on suspicion of being members of the Shanti Bahini or helping them.
 There were numerous check posts on highways and ferries in the Chittagong Hill Tracts.

 People who are detained on suspicion are subjected to severe beating, electrocution, water boarding, hanging upside down, shoving burning cigarettes on bodies etc. Prisoners are detained in pits and trenches.
 The captives are then taken out for interrogation one at a time.

 Peace accord

 Peace negotiations were initiated after the restoration of democracy in Bangladesh in 1991, but little progress was made with the government of Prime Minister Begum Khaleda Zia, the widow of Ziaur Rahman and her Bangladesh Nationalist Party.
 Fresh rounds of talks began in 1996 with the newly elected prime minister Sheikh Hasina Wajed of the Awami League, the daughter of Sheikh Mujibur Rahman.
 The peace accord was finalised and formally signed on 2 December 1997.

 The agreement recognised the special status of the hill residents.
 Chakma rebels were still in the Chittagong Hill Tracts as of 2002.

-Chakmas also live in Tripura, India where a Insurgency in Tripura lasted between 1989 and 2024.
+Chakmas also live in Tripura, India, where an insurgency in Tripura lasted between 1989 and 2024.